-He has published three books, Vital Statistics on American Politics 2011–2012 (CQ Press, thirteenth edition), Voter Mobilization and the Politics of Race: The South and Universal Suffrage, 1952 –1984 (Praeger, 1987), and Senate vs. Governor, Alabama 1971: Referents for Opposition in a One-Party Legislature (University of Alabama Press, 1975).
+He has published three books, Vital Statistics on American Politics (CQ Press, fifteen editions, 1988–2015); Voter Mobilization and the Politics of Race: The South and Universal Suffrage, 1952 –1984 (Praeger, 1987); and Senate vs. Governor, Alabama 1971: Referents for Opposition in a One-Party Legislature (University of Alabama Press, 1975).

 He has also published numerous journal articles, book chapters, and reviews.
-His writings have appeared in, among other journals, the American Political Science Review, the American Journal of Political Science, and the Journal of Politics.
+His writings have appeared in journals such as the American Political Science Review, the American Journal of Political Science, and the Journal of Politics.

 At SMU Professor Stanley has been a member of the Executive Board for the John Goodwin Tower Center for Public Policy and International Affairs since 2003, chaired the Honors Task Force (2006–2007), served on the General Education Review Committee (2007–2009), and co-chaired the Faculty/Staff Steering Committee in the Second Century Campaign (2009–2010).

 Professor Stanley served as president of the Southern Political Science Association in 2000–2001.
 He received a Distinguished Teacher of the Year award from the Student Senate at the University of Rochester.
 In 2010 he received an award “For Outstanding Teaching in Political Science” from Pi Sigma Alpha and the American Political Science Association.
-In 2008 he was given the Distinguished University Citizen Award at SMU and in 2010 the "M" Award, the most highly prized recognition bestowed upon students, faculty, staff and administrators at SMU.
+In 2008 he was given the Distinguished University Citizen Award at SMU, in 2013 the Outstanding Administrator Award at SMU, and in 2010 the "M" Award, the most highly prized recognition bestowed upon students, faculty, staff and administrators at SMU.